 BVI COVID Update

 We are delighted to announce that the BVI has opened its borders to international visitors on Dec.
 1st, 2020 including the operation of yacht charters.
 For more information about travel protocols click here.

-Otherwise, remember that the USVI is completely open for US citizens.
+Additionally, the USVI is also open for business.
 Check out our Crewed Yachts Available to Charter the USVI & SVI on 2020 and 2021 here and our USVI Itinerary here.

 BVI Yacht Chartering & Boat Vacations